-This article will cover the steps I experienced setting up our oil analysis program, including:
+Here are the steps I experienced setting up our oil analysis program:

 What is the purpose of an oil analysis program?